dsolesvik/library/docs/foundations/radiotelephony/specific.md

 # 3. Position Specific Phraseology
 ## 3.1 Clearance delivery
 ### 3.1.1 Clearances and read back requirements
-Controller should pass a clearance considering that the pilot may need to write it down.
+Controllers should issue clearances with consideration that pilots may need time to write them down.

-Aircraft clearances should be passed prior to start-up and, in any case, controllers should avoid passing a clearance during high cockpit workload periods, or when an aircraft is lining up or taking off.
+#### 3.1.1.1 Timing of Clearances
+- Aircraft clearances should be delivered **prior to start-up**.
+- Controllers should avoid issuing clearances during periods of **high cockpit workload**, such as when an aircraft is:
+  - Lining up on the runway
+  - Taking off

+#### 3.1.1.2 ATC Route Clearance
-An ATC route clearance is not an instruction to take off or enter an active runway.
-The word “TAKE-OFF” is used only when an aircraft is cleared for take-off, or when cancelling a take-off clearance.
-At other times, the word “DEPARTURE” or “AIRBORNE” shall be used.
+- An ATC route clearance **is not** an instruction to take off or enter an active runway.
+- The word **“TAKE-OFF”** must only be used:
+  - When an aircraft is cleared for take-off
+  - When cancelling a take-off clearance
+- At all other times, use the words **“DEPARTURE”** or **“AIRBORNE”** instead.

+#### 3.1.1.3 Pilot Readback Requirements
-A pilot is required to acknowledge receipt of the following ATC clearances, information, or instruction by a full readback followed by the aircraft callsign:
+Pilots are required to provide a **full readback** (including their callsign) for the following ATC clearances, instructions, or information:

-- ATC route, taxi, approach and departure clearances and amendments thereto
+- ATC route, taxi, approach, and departure clearances, including amendments
-- Clearances to VFR aircraft to operate within controlled airspace, to enter or vacate the circuit
+- Clearances to VFR aircraft to operate within controlled airspace or enter/vacate the circuit
-- Clearances and instructions to enter, land on, take off from, hold short of, cross and backtrack on any runway
+- Instructions to enter, land on, take off from, hold short of, cross, or backtrack on any runway
-- Runway in use, altimeter settings, SSR codes, level instructions, heading and speed instructions, transition levels and frequency change instructions whether these have been issued by the controller or contained in an ATIS broadcast
+- Runway in use, altimeter settings, SSR codes, level instructions, heading and speed instructions, transition levels, and frequency change instructions (whether issued by ATC or broadcast via ATIS)
 - Instructions to push back and taxi on the movement area
 - Conditional clearances

+#### 3.1.1.4 Clearance Delivery Content
-Clearances from clearance delivery controllers should include:
+Clearances issued by clearance delivery controllers should include:

-- Aircraft callsign
-- Confirmation of destination
-- Assigned departure (RNAV SID/RNAV RADAR DEPARTURE/Omnidirectional instructions)
-- Assigned runway
-- Initial altitude
-- Assigned squawk code
+1. **Aircraft callsign**
+2. **Confirmation of destination**
+3. **Assigned departure** (e.g., RNAV SID, RNAV RADAR DEPARTURE, or omnidirectional instructions)
+4. **Assigned runway**
+5. **Initial altitude**
+6. **Assigned squawk code**

 ### 3.1.2 Squawk code assignment
-Controllers shall actively listen to and insist upon a correct read back to ascertain that the clearance or instruction has been correctly acknowledged and shall take immediate action to correct any discrepancies revealed by the read back or lack thereof.
+Controllers must actively listen to, and insist upon, a correct **readback** to ensure that the clearance or instruction has been properly acknowledged.
+If any discrepancies are identified in the readback or if a readback is missing, controllers shall take **immediate action** to correct the error.

 #### 3.1.2.1 General (Single Runway)
 !!! example